 “We feel ARM servers represent a real opportunity and some Microsoft cloud services already have future deployment plans on ARM servers,” said Leendert van Doorn, a distinguished engineer at Azure, Microsoft’s cloud computing unit, in a blog post.

 On Wednesday, Microsoft also signed design partnerships with Intel, Advanced Micro Devices, and Nvidia, underlining how many different types of chips will ultimately live together in data centers.

 Qualcomm and Cavium both devised Windows Server hardware based on ARM technology.
 Qualcomm built a server using its Centriq 2400 server chip with 10 nanometer technology and 48 computing cores.
 Qualcomm is giving out a small number of samples for testing, but the chip will start selling later this year.

 It has been bumpy road to legitimacy for ARM server chips.
 Since first appearing five years ago, sales of the chips from companies like AMD, Applied Micro, and Broadcom have fallen flat.
 The hardware has struggled to match the standard code base and performance offered by Intel processors, analysts said.

-Paul Teich, an analyst with Tirias Research, said that Microsoft’s announcement shows that the latest batch of ARM server chips were able to meet those conditions.
+Paul Teich, a principal analyst with Tirias Research, said that Microsoft’s announcement shows that the latest batch of ARM server chips were able to meet those conditions.
 The move, he added, also shows how the industry is craving more competition – an idea echoed by ARM itself.